Information privacy law: United States

-On June 28, 2018 California legislature passed AB 375, the California Consumer Privacy Act of 2018, effective January 1, 2020.
-If the law is not amended before it becomes effective, The California Consumer Privacy Act, AB.
-375 — gives California residents an array of new rights, starting with the right to be informed about what kinds of personal data companies have collected and why it was collected.

 HIPAA

 The Health Insurance Portability and Accountability Act (HIPAA) was enacted by the U.S. Congress in 1996.
 HIPAA is also known as the Kennedy-Kassebaum Health Insurance Portability and Accountability Act (HIPAA-Public Law 104-191), effective August 21, 1996.
 The basic idea of HIPAA is that an individual who is a subject of individually identifiable health information should have: